billgufran/media-extractor-service/README.md

 Media Extractor Service is a FastAPI application that extracts text from images, uses a language model to classify movie, tv, or book titles, and fetches metadata about them.
 It exposes a minimal API to process image uploads and returns enriched media information.

-Metadata lookups first use the Wikipedia search API to fix misspellings before querying Google Books or TMDB.
+Metadata lookups first query the Wikipedia search API to fix misspellings.
+The result is cleaned of any trailing parentheses before querying Google Books or TMDB.

 ## Running Locally

-1. **Clone the repository** and install Python dependencies (includes `rapidfuzz` for fuzzy matching with Wikipedia search):
+1. **Clone the repository** and install Python dependencies (includes `rapidfuzz` for fuzzy matching with search results):
    ```bash
    pip install -r requirements.txt
    ```